LibCrowds/docs/docs/collections/volumes.md

 Volumes provide the input sources used to build new projects (e.g. a IIIF manifest URI).
-They are also used to group related projects within a collection, helping with further functionality such as the aggregation of results data.
+They are also used to group related projects within a collection, helping with the aggregation of results data.
 The available volumes for a collection are managed via this section.

 ??? warning "Administrator rights required"